 What's the Difference Between Graduation Announcements and Invitations?

-Featured Graduation Announcement: Mixed Type
+Featured Graduation Card: Mixed Type

 Do I Need to Send Graduation Announcements AND Grad Party Invitations?